MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 strongly private

-when we use double underscore(__) before an attribute or methods name, we are saying that they are strongly private.
+when we use double underscore`__` before an attribute or method name, we are saying that they are strongly private.

-python change their name little bit. so we cant access them from the outside.
+Python changed their name a little bit. so we cant access them from the outside.

-mainly, it doesn't done for resisting the access.
+Mainly, it isn't done for resisting the access.

-it is done for if we have any other attribute in the subclass with the same name, so that it wont confilct with that.
+it is done for if we have any other attribute in the subclass with the same name, so that it won't conflict with that.

 ```Python
 class Make: